*Editor’s note, the 2020 Discovery Alzheimer’s Regional Conference has been rescheduled to June 25, 2020. Please see note below article.

 Choosing the right services for your loved one can be difficult, but having a list of things to consider and knowing the differences between assisted living, home health and home care is a great way to begin considering options.

 CarePartners is a locally owned and operated assisted-living management company that serves western Washington.
-They are the Gold Sponsor for our Journey Dementia Family Caregiver Conferences and the Platinum Sponsor for the Discovery Alzheimer’s Regional Conference for healthcare professionals, taking place April 1, 2020 at the Lynnwood Convention Center.
-Learn more and register for the Discovery conference here.
+They are the Gold Sponsor for our Journey Dementia Family Caregiver Conferences and the Platinum Sponsor for the Discovery Alzheimer’s Regional Conference for healthcare professionals.
+The Discovery Alzheimer’s Regional Conference has been rescheduled for Thursday, June 25, 2020.
+We’re working diligently to ensure the event is very similar to what we had originally planned, and will continue to update you with new information as it becomes available.
+We are very glad we were able to reschedule this event and are hopeful you will be able to join us!
+Learn more here.